mozilla/sccache/README.md

 environment variable to your connection string, and `SCCACHE_AZURE_BLOB_CONTAINER` to the name of the container to use.
 Note that sccache will not create the container for you - you'll need to do that yourself.

+Set `SCCACHE_TWO_TIER` if you want to use a two tier storage system, where cache can be read from any of the remote options above but is only ever written to a local disk.
+Remote cache items that are read will also be written locally.
+This can be used to give CI machines read / write to your cache and developers read access to the cache they generate.

 *Important:* The environment variables are only taken into account when the server starts, so only on the first run.

 ---